 A Beacon for All

-In the 1940s and '50s, it was popular to top the tallest building in town with a system of colored lights signifying changes in the weather.
+In the 1940s and 1950s, it was popular to top the tallest building with a system of colored lights signifying changes in the weather.
 One of the most famous weather beacons in the United States was lit atop the Berkeley Building (commonly known as the Old John Hancock Building) in downtown Boston in 1950.
-The lights indicating weather changes were easy to remember through a clever rhyme (which has been modified for Capital Commons):
+The lighting indicating weather changes were easy to remember through a clever rhyme (which has been modified for Capital Commons):

 Steady blue, clear view

 [Dashing] red, snow instead